Kobe Luminarie: A Dazzling (And Moving) Light Festival

 click here.

-Kobe Luminarie is an annual light festival held in Kobe, Hyōgo Prefecture, every December since 1995.
-It commemorates the Great Hanshin earthquake of that year.
+The Kobe Luminarie is a spectacular light festival held every year in Kobe, Hyōgo Prefecture, first appearing in 1995.
+It commemorates the Great Hanshin earthquake of that year, acting as a beacon of hope and recovery.

 Kobe Luminarie light festival The Real Japan Rob Dyer